-A limited number of these awards, up to the amount of non resident tuition, are available to international students who demonstrate financial need.
+A limited number of these awards, up to the amount of non‑resident tuition, are available to international students who demonstrate financial need.
 This waiver may cover all or a portion of the difference between non-resident and resident tuition.
-The student is still responsible for all other associated educational and living expenses as described above in “Expenses at the University of Wisconsin Oshkosh.”
+The student is still responsible for resident tuition/fees and all other associated expenses as described above in “Expenses at the University of Wisconsin Oshkosh.”
 Inquiries from applicants and new students should be directed to the Director of Graduate Services.
-Continuing students should contact the international student adviser in the Office of International Education.
+Continuing students should contact the international students adviser in the Office of International Education.

 Loans are provided on the basis of student's financial need and availability of loan funds.
 Repayment and accrual of 5 percent annual interest begins nine months after the borrower ceases to be at least a half-time student, with a repayment period of up to 10 years.
 Borrower must be a U. S. citizen or permanent resident.
 Recipients must enroll on at least a half-time basis (4.5 credits per semester for graduate students).

 Students must apply for financial aid and must be enrolled at least half-time (4.5 credits per semester for graduate students).
 Graduate students may borrow up to the difference between the cost of education and any other financial assistance received for the term.
-Program maximums for this loan are $8,500 subsidized and $12,000 unsubsidized per year.
-Interest rate currently is variable and repayment begins six months after borrower drops below half-time enrollment.
+Program maximum for this loan is $20,500 unsubsidized per year, based on the cost of attendance.
+Interest rate is fixed at 6.8% and repayment begins six months after borrower drops below half-time enrollment or graduates.

 A limited amount of short-term ("Emergency") no interest loan money is available to University of Wisconsin Oshkosh students.
 The maximum loan is $50 to be repaid in one month or less.
 Continued use of the short-term Loan Fund by a student depends upon prompt repayment of loans.